Understanding and caring for your skin during menopause

 Redness and Flushing

 Flushing, aka hot flushes or flashes, is characterised by sudden facial redness and warmth (for some, a burning heat) and is a well-known symptom of menopause.
-Additionally, some women may experience flushing due to rosacea, a condition where the skin's blood vessels become highly reactive.
+Menopausal hot flashes and menopausal flushing are alternative terms often used to describe these episodes.
+Oestrogen deficiency is a key factor in the development of menopausal flushing.
+Oestrogen therapy is considered an effective treatment for menopausal flushing, while selective serotonin reuptake inhibitors are not considered effective for this symptom.
+Additionally, some women may experience flushing due to rosacea, a condition where the skin’s blood vessels become highly reactive.
 Rosacea tends to be more prevalent in women, especially during the menopause years.
+Cardiovascular disease risk also increases during menopause and should be considered when evaluating symptoms like flushing.

 What you can do: